THE W.A. FRANKE COLLEGE OF BUSINESS

 James Umland (1978–1980) 2003

-James Umland, 1978–1980, later graduating from the University of Notre Dame with a B.S. in accounting.
+James Umland,1978–1980, later graduating from the University of Notre Dame with a BS in accountancy.
 While attending NAU, Mr. Umland was a Phelps Dodge Scholar and president of Sophos.
-He is president of CEPS Resource Plastics (West Lebanon, New Hampshire).
-Previously, he was an investment banker and a founding partner of a Wall Street private equity firm and the director of acquisitions and strategic planning for Ferro Corporation, an international, Cleveland-based manufacturer of specialty chemicals.
-1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.
+He is now the owner and CEO of Johnson Precision, one of New England’s fastest growing plastic injection molding companies.
+Previously, Mr. Umland was a CPA, a founding partner of a Wall Street private equity firm and then director of acquisitions and strategic planning for two Fortune 500 manufacturing companies 1996 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.

 Jim Upchurch ('80) 2009